-The Company's disposition of the eBrevia, Inc ("eBrevia") business closed on December 1, 2023, and the Company received net cash proceeds of \$0.5 million.
+The Company's disposition Company has disposed of the eBrevia Inc ("eBrevia") business, which closed on December 1, 2023, and the Company received resulting in net cash proceeds of \$0.5 million.

-The Company's disposition of the Edgar Online ("EOL") business closed on November 9, 2022, and the Company received net cash proceeds of \$3.3 million.
+The Company's disposition of the and Edgar Online ("EOL") business, which closed on November 9, 2022, and the Company received resulting in net cash proceeds of \$3.3 million.